-Travellers that are looking to experience the more quiet side of Australia should head to Western Australia.
-The area offers plenty of opportunities to wander far off of the beaten track.
-You can also explore the region by 4 wheel drive vehicle on some types of holiday, allowing you to experience the aboriginal culture of the Mitchell Plateau or even to explore the Purnululu National Park.
+Travellers that are looking to experience the quieter side of Australia should head to Western Australia.
+The area offers plenty of opportunities to wander far off the beaten track.
+You can also explore the region by 4-wheel drive vehicle on some types of holiday, allowing you to experience the aboriginal culture of the Mitchell Plateau or even to explore the Purnululu National Park.
 Sights to be seen on many of the exploration holidays include views of Gorges and waterfalls as well as a plethora of the Australian diverse wildlife.
 The Australian outback is highly likely to delight the budding explorer.

 Image credits: Stuart Hamilton and Georgie Sharp.